jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d708ab5066dac7142a6d79b
+id: 5d708be9066dac7142a6d79c
-title: Part 73
+title: Part 74
 challengeType: 0
-dashedName: part-73
+dashedName: part-74
 ---

 # --description--

-At some point in the future, you may want to add more weapons.
-Instead of checking if `currentWeapon` is less than three, check if `currentWeapon` is less than the length of the `weapons` array.
-For example, here is how you would get the length of an array called `arr`: `arr.length`.
+We have to fix an error.
+The `currentWeapon` variable is the array index.
+Array indexing starts at zero.
+The index of the last element in an array is one less than the length of the array.
+In the `if` condition you are working on, change `weapons.length` to `weapons.length - 1`.

 # --hints--